taixingbi/coding-test/sql.md

 * **PRIMARY KEY**  - Uniquely identifies each record in a table.
 * **FOREIGN KEY**  - Ensures referential integrity for a record in another table.

+#### 3. What is a Primary Key?
+The PRIMARY KEY constraint uniquely identifies each row in a table.
+It must contain UNIQUE values and has an implicit NOT NULL constraint